▶ OUTDOOR ADVENTURES

-While mountain biking is limited somewhat to the number of trails at Sugar Mountain, Beech Mountain and Rocky Knob Mountain Bike Park in Boone, creative route combinations are endless along the highways and secondary roads.
+Mountain biking is becoming less limited with the number of trails at Sugar Mountain, Beech Mountain and Rocky Knob Mountain Bike Park in Boone growing.
+Endless creative route combinations are possible along the highways and secondary roads.
 Check out Map My Ride for thousands of bike rides mapped out by local bikers.

 A few potential road rides:

 • Park at the Todd General Store and ride along side the New River on the flat Railroad Grade Road.

 • Park at Historic Cove Creek School off of Old U.S. 421 and cruise the back roads of Sugar Grove, Zionville, Mabel and Cove Creek